How should cryptocurrency be taxed in India? Here are some thoughts

 Are gains from cryptocurrencies taxable?

-Tax authorities around the world have been working to carve out rules of taxation for cryptocurrencies Even though cryptocurrencies are not mentioned in the Indian income tax act and there are no rules defined yet, you must report them in your income tax return and pay tax on them.
+Tax authorities around the world have been working to carve out rules of taxation for cryptocurrencies Even though cryptocurrencies are not mentioned in the Indian tax act and there are no rules defined yet, you must report them in your income tax return and pay tax on them.

 An asset or a currency?